sblabkribb/dsembler/README.md

-# Dsembler
+# Dsembler (DNA Assembly Designer)

-DNA Assembly Designer is an easy to use web program for assembling short genomes that selects the best possible oligomer sequences based on the users' target parameters.
+Dsembler is an easy to use web program for assembling short genomes that selects the best possible oligomer sequences based on the users' target parameters.

 ## Installation
 Dsembler can be installed via GitHub.
 Users should have docker installed on their computer to run Dsembler locally.
 Docker can be downloaded from https://docs.docker.com/get-docker/ [Ensure your BIOS settings are compatible with the docker application].
 Run the following commands on your terminal